 Newcore subscribes to the highest standards of corporate governance within its own structure and the funds that it manages on behalf of third parties.
 Newcore has a supervisory board responsible for the business management of Newcore and its governance.
-This is chaired by Professor Andrew Baum and also comprises Hugo Llewelyn, Managing Director, Tristan Rodgers, Finance Director and Robert Newcombe, non-executive Director in relation to its funds and clients’ accounts, all investment decisions made by the investment team must be ratified by Newcore’s investment committee, which comprises Andrew Baum and Hugo Llewelyn.
+This is chaired by Professor Andrew Baum and also comprises Hugo Llewelyn, CEO, Christine Milne, Finance Director, Harry Savory, CIO and Neil Sarkhel, COO in relation to its funds and clients’ accounts, all investment decisions made by the investment team must be ratified by Newcore’s investment committee, which comprises Andrew Baum, Hugo Llewelyn and Harry Savory.

 Under COBS 2.2 of the FCA Handbook, we are required to make a public disclosure in relation to the nature of our commitment to the above Code, which was published by the Financial Reporting Council (‘FRC’) in July 2010.

 The Code aims to enhance the quality of engagement between institutional investors and companies to help improve long-term returns to shareholders and the efficient exercise of governance responsibilities.
 It sets out good practice on engagement with investee companies and is to be applied by firms on a “comply or explain” basis.
-The FRC recognises that not all parts of the Code will be relevant to all institutional investors and that smaller institutions may judge some of the principles and guidance to be disproportionate.It is of course legitimate for some asset managers not to engage with companies, depending on their investment strategy, and in such cases firms are required to explain why it is not appropriate to comply with a particular principle.
+The FRC recognises that not all parts of the Code will be relevant to all institutional investors and that smaller institutions may judge some of the principles and guidance to be disproportionate is of course legitimate for some asset managers not to engage with companies, depending on their investment strategy, and in such cases firms are required to explain why it is not appropriate to comply with a particular principle.

 The seven principles of the Code are that institutional investors should: